 - PREREQUISITE COURSES

-- STATEMENT OF PURPOSE Each applicant will be prompted to write an admissions essay (approxiately two pages; 800 words) according to the guidelines provided on the application.
-This document should be uploaded through the electronic application system in the Statement of Purpose section.
+- STATEMENT OF PURPOSE Each applicant will be prompted to write an admissions essay (approximately two pages; 800 words) according to the guidelines provided on the application.

 - EXPERIENCE WITH OCCUPATIONAL THERAPY Each applicant is expected to have gained exposure to the profession of occupational therapy through clinical observations, site visits, and conversations with practicing occupational therapists.
 The division does not require a specific number of observation hours; instead, the emphasis is on understanding the breadth of the profession and the different types of practice settings (medical, educational, community-based) and populations served (based on age, diagnosis, situation, etc).
-Applicants are asked to complete the chart linked here.
-This document should be uploaded as additional document #2 in the supplemental documents section.
 Experiences in areas of human service that do not include occupational therapy are not to be included in this section, but are welcomed on the resume.